Here I describe our visit to Mauna Kea, the tallest peak in Hawaii.

 A typical American Tourist Visitor Center will have Range Officer's desk, at most places a short free guided tours around the facility, restaurants, and without fail, the souvenir shops selling the monument's attractions like caps, picture cards and fridge magnets, printed mugs and other trivia.

-Because of the extreme altitude of Mauna Kea, astronomers and
+Because of the extreme altitude of Mauna Kea, newly arriving astronomers and

-engineers must acclimatize and live at an intermediate altitude.
+engineers must acclimatize and live at an intermediate altitude for a while.

 The Visitor Center also provides living facilities for them.